 The various components of home insurance policies are covered either on a named perils basis or an open perils basis.
 In general, named perils will cover only the specifically named perils, such as fire or wind, listed in the policy.
 An open perils policy protects you against any loss unless it is explicitly listed as an exclusion, such as damage caused by flooding or earthquakes.

 An HO-2 insurance policy covers homeowners on a named perils basis.
 This means that your policy will only cover damage to your home, detached structures and personal property caused by a peril that is specifically listed in the policy.
 If your home is damaged by an occurrence that is not specifically listed, it will likely not be covered.

 HO-2 vs. HO-3 policies

-Before choosing a homeowners insurance policy, you should understand the difference between how an HO-2 policy and an HO-3 policy covers your home and personal belongings.
-Below is a table showing how HO-2 policies and HO-3 policies react to losses.
+Before choosing a homeowners insurance policy, you should understand the difference between how an HO-2 policy and an HO-3 policy covers your home’s structure and personal belongings.
+Below is a table showing how HO-2 policies and HO-3 policies cover losses.

 |HO-2 coverage type||HO-3 coverage type|